-Tree leaves with black spots on them catch our attention, especially on newly emerged leaves in the spring.
-Eventually, the leaves fall off and litter the ground.
-A common spring fungal disease causing these blotches is anthracnose.
-Dr. Nicole Ward, University of Kentucky plant pathologist, provides information about the disease and its management.
+Green leaves covering the ground in the spring catches our attention.
+Upon further investigation, the leaves have brown and black patches on them.
+Looking up in the tree, the brown to black patches are noticeable.
+Eventually the affected leaves fall off and litter the ground.
+Anthracnose is a common spring fungal disease causing these blotches.
+Dr. Nicole Ward, University of Kentucky plant pathologist, provides information about the disease and how to manage it.

-The term anthracnose refers to the symptoms of dark blotching and often leaf distortion.
+The term anthracnose refers to the symptoms of dark blotching and leaf distortion.
 Leaves drop from the tree during severe infections.
-The disease is not fatal to the tree, but puts stress on it.
-A new flush of foliar growth may immediately follow.
+The disease is not fatal to the tree but puts stress on it.
+A new flush of leaves may immediately follow.
 Twigs and branches infected with the fungi develop cankers and girdled stems.

 Anthracnose diseases on different species of trees are not caused by the same fungi.
-The pathogens that cause the disease are host specific which means the anthracnose pathogen on sycamore will not infect ash, etc. The appearance of the blackened area and severity of disease differs with each host and weather conditions.
+The pathogens that cause the disease are host-specific which means the anthracnose pathogen on sycamore will not infect ash and so on.
+The appearance of the blackened area and severity of disease differs with each host and weather conditions.

 Even though different, the fungal pathogens that cause anthracnose diseases have similar life cycles.
 Spore production occurs during periods of spring rain.
 Anthracnose fungi release spores to infect deciduous trees when leaves emerge.
-Mature leaves are resistant to infection, but slow emergence in spring exposes tender leaves to fungal spores for an extended period of time.
+Mature leaves are resistant to infection, but slow leaf emergence in spring exposes tender leaves to fungal spores for an extended period of time.